gdm413229/swwmgz_m/README.md

 Additional features:
  - Programmable colour tags: Located around various parts of your body, allows quick and easy differentiation between multiple units.
+ - Lucky Collar: A little something that your creator gives to all of her creations.
+Reduces incoming damage by 75% when you're below 10% health.
+ - User Menu: With the press of a button, open a dedicated menu to see all your stats in detail, info on carried items and weapons, and (when it's done) accessing the store for buying stuff with your score points.
+ - Magnetic Utility Belt: Makes some weapons easier to reload while on the go.
+ - Keychain: For carrying all your keys around, and other valuable things.
  - Pocket Hammerspace™ containers: These will store and deploy your ammunition and weapons on demand.
 Their capacity can be increased by finding Hammerspace™ Embiggener modules.